 - Satisfactory completion of all mandatory clinical hours is required in order to complete the Practical Nursing program.

-- Payment of any tuition or fees owed to the school is required in order to complete the Practical Nursing program.
+- Payment of any tuition or fees owed to the school is required in order to graduate from the Practical Nursing program.

 - Return of any used/borrowed equipment is required in order to complete the Practical Nursing Program.